If you live in Willowbrook Woods, your financial aid file must be completed by July 1 to ensure proper processing.

 If you live in West Virginia, you may be eligible to use funds from WV GEAR UP (Gaining Early Awareness and Readiness for Undergraduate Programs) if you were a participant.

-Unlike grants, you must repay public and private loans.
+Unlike grants, you must repay federal and private loans.

 FEDERAL DIRECT LOANS

 The Federal Direct Student Loan program provides low-interest loans to enable dependent students to borrow up to $5,500 as a freshman and $6,500 as a sophomore.
+If your parent has been denied a Parent PLUS Loan, you are eligible to borrow an additional $4000 in unsubsidized loan funds.
 As an independent student, you may borrow up to $9,500 as a freshman and $10,500 as a sophomore.

 These Federal Stafford Loans may be:

 Before an award is made, Federal Student Loans require you to: have your complete financial aid file finalized for the academic year, enroll in six Title IV-eligible credits, provide a valid/recent Master Promissory Note, and complete Entrance Counseling.

 You may cancel or change your requested loan amount at any time during the academic year.
 Learn more.